 There’s no parenting course on how to prevent child abduction, but a little common sense goes a long way in helping you react quickly if your child is abducted:

-- Take photos of your kids every 6 months, with clear shots of their face from multiple angles
+- Take photos of your kids every 6 months, with clear shots of their faces from multiple angles

 - Consider taking their fingerprints too